spotlightpa/poor-richard/content/elections.md

 hed="Court Primer"
 dek="Join Spotlight PA on Oct.
 12 to learn more about the candidates running for state Supreme Court and more, and what these elections will mean for you." date="2023-10-12" dateVerbose="Oct.
-12, 2023" link="https://www.spotlightpa.org/news/2023/09/pennsylvania-election-2023-supreme-commonwealth-superior-event/" registration="https://zoom.us/webinar/register/WN_YOXkhwI5SHSHQCCoc-OJNA"
+12, 2023 on Zoom" link="https://www.spotlightpa.org/news/2023/09/pennsylvania-election-2023-supreme-commonwealth-superior-event/" registration="https://zoom.us/webinar/register/WN_YOXkhwI5SHSHQCCoc-OJNA"

 [[blocks.entries]]
 hed="Voter Ready"
-dek="Learn about your voting rights and ask your remaining questions ahead of Election Day." date="2023-11-02" dateVerbose="Nov.
+dek="Learn about your voting rights and ask your remaining questions ahead of Election Day.
+Registration coming soon." date="2023-11-02" dateVerbose="Nov.
 2, 2023 on Zoom"

 [[blocks.entries]]
 hed="Result Review"
-dek="And the winners are … Join us to learn about how the judicial election results will influence politics and policy in the years to come." date="2023-11-16" dateVerbose="Nov.
+dek="And the winners are … Join us to learn about how the judicial election results will influence politics and policy in the years to come.
+Registration coming soon." date="2023-11-16" dateVerbose="Nov.
 16, 2023 on Zoom"
 +++